MrYsLab/pymata4/docs/pin_modes.md

 The modes available to any given pin is dependent upon pin type.

 For example,
-a digital pin may be configured for input, output, or and for some digital pins, PWM output operation.
+a digital pin may be configured for input, output, and for some digital pins, PWM output operation.

 Analog input pins
 are even more flexible.